 For coverage of the project click here >>

-- P2P aims to develop systems to help farmers respond to current and future market demands.
+- P2P developed systems to help farmers respond to current and future market demands.

-- Some leading farmers have successfully integrated the best scientific knowledge on deer feeding, animal health, and genetics into their farm systems.
+- Leading farmers have successfully integrated the best scientific knowledge on deer feeding, animal health, and genetics into their farm systems.
 This enables them to profit from delivering deer in the weight range and at the time that the traditional market demands.
-However the majority of farmers are not deploying these technologies successfully.
+P2P enabled more farmers to deploy these technologies successfully.

-- P2P will package technologies into solutions that are convenient for farmers to apply.
-These will then be delivered to farmers in new and innovative ways.
-Advance Parties, are one example of how this will work.
+- P2P packaged technologies into solutions that are convenient for farmers to apply.
+These were delivered to farmers in new and innovative ways.
+Advance Parties, are one example of how this worked.

-- To assist in the ‘packaging’ and delivery of solutions, technology will divided into three main categories – feeding, genetics and animal health.
-A champion and a reference group will be appointed for each.
+- To assist in the ‘packaging’ and delivery of solutions, technology was divided into four main categories – feeding, genetics and animal health, and environment.
+A champion and a reference group was be appointed for each.

 A 3-year trial of Advance Parties 2014-2016 was co-funded by DINZ and the MPI Sustainable Farming Fund

-- Benchmarking: An expert working group of large-scale farmers has been formed as part of Advance Parties to develop productivity benchmarks for commercial farmers.
-This will allow meaningful comparisons to be made between farms.
+- Benchmarking: An expert working group of large-scale farmers was formed as part of Advance Parties to develop productivity benchmarks for commercial farmers.
+This allows meaningful comparisons to be made between farms.

 - Expertise development: identifying farm consultants, veterinarians and other specialists with expertise in deer and where necessary filling regional gaps.
-Special training and accreditation will be explored.
+Special training and workshops developed.

-- Knowledge wholesaling: Much of the science about deer reaches only a minority of highly innovative farmers, farm advisers, veterinarians and other rural professionals.
-Systems will be set up to enable this knowledge to be better packaged and disseminated to farmers and those who advise them.
-An annual deer research conference is likely to be initiated.
+- Knowledge wholesaling: Systems have been set up to enable science and practical knowledge to be better packaged and disseminated to farmers and those who advise them.

-- Tailored farmer communications: Individual farmers will be provided with information that is relevant to the performance of their operation.
+- Tailored farmer communications: Individual farmers are provided with information that is relevant to the performance of their operation.
 For example, how their farm performs relative to peers in average slaughter date or average carcase weight.

-- P2P will cost $16 million over seven years.
-Of this, half will be funded by the government’s Primary Growth Partnership (PGP) and half will be funded by the deer industry, using funds derived from producer and exporter levies.
+- P2P cost $16 million over seven years.
+Of this, half was funded by the government’s Primary Growth Partnership (PGP) and half funded by the deer industry, using funds derived from producer and exporter levies.